SketchUp File:https://3dwarehouse.sketchup.com/model/7d21178c-64f0-42cb-b3d3-ee79e78b74ef/ARCH1101-Experiment-3-Submission

 And this leads to my second reason: the design theory.

 In my design theory, I suggested that architecture should fit into the culture background of the city and the country, creating a sense of belonging to the people.
 And later when I was doing some research on Australian architecture I came across with the story of a famous Australian architect - Glenn Murcutt, who only design his work in Australia and nowhere else.
 He insisted that extraordinary architecture emerges only from a profound grasp of climate, culture and environment.
 So I looked at his work and studied his design style.
 Inspired by Ludwig Mies van der Rohe, he used large windows and rectangular frame in many of his design work.
 That is also the reason why I chose Mies's plan of the Brick Country House to develop into a section.
-Glenn's design style becomes the Point of my design for the experiment 3.
+Glenn's design style becomes the Point C of my design for the experiment 3.

 Walsh House - by Glenn Murcutt